 You can tell for certain that people living in Savannah love their city and make every effort to preserve its beauty.

-There is no specific attraction such a building, a monument or a natural feature in Savannah that people come to see.
+There is no specific attraction such as a building, a monument or a natural feature in Savannah that people come to see.
 The whole historical city centre with its every tree or house became an attraction.
-One of the things that I wished I could do is to get lost and wander over Savannah's squares and small cobblestone streets.
+One of the things that I wished I could do was to get lost and wander over Savannah's squares and small cobblestone streets.

 Savannah is located just north of the Georgia-Florida border, so if you happen to drive to Florida from the East Coast US or Canada, make sure to stop and enjoy Savannah.
 I'm sure you'll be delighted.